Mission, Vision, Core Values & History

 • INTEGRITY

 FASPS employees are dedicated to doing what is right, whether educating students, managing finances, developing curricula, planning events, or leading programs—all with the highest regard for our community and international network.
-We value a foundation of honesty and tranparency, built through a trustworthy partnership with parents, families and the broader FASPS community throughout each student's educational journey.
+We value a foundation of honesty and transparency, built through a trustworthy partnership with parents, families and the broader FASPS community throughout each student's educational journey.

 • CULTURAL AGILITY